ontogeny/ivoormeeuw.github.io/_posts/2021-12-20-Another-Example.md

 ---
 layout: post
-title: Another-Example
+title: Another example of documentation
 ---

-# Another example of documentation

-These zebrafish have lines.
+## These zebrafish have lines.
 ![zebrafish lines](/images/zebrafish_lines.jpg)
 So I used a slower shutterspeed to just capture the lines.